-If you haven't saved the project, Designer prompts you to save it.
+If you have not saved the project, Designer prompts you to save it.

 The Project Checker displays a list of versioning conflicts, errors, warnings, and information messages about the project.
 In the Project Checker view, you can do the following: